Introduction to Advanced Persistent Threats (APT)

 - Test for Detection– In this phase, we look for vulnerabilities and weak spots and try to deploy a smaller version of reconnaissance software.

-- Point of Entry and Deployment– Here comes the day, the day when the full suite is deployed through an entry point which was chosen among many other weak spots after careful inspection.
+- Point of Entry and Deployment– Here comes the day when the full suite is deployed through an entry point chosen among many other weak spots after careful inspection.

 - Outbound Connection Initiated– Once the APT goes to target, sets itself, it then tries to create a tunnel through which data exfiltration will take place.